 - Sore throat

 Other services offered may include:

 The benefit of virtual health is that it provides access to care when and where it’s needed.
 There’s no need to schedule an appointment weeks’ in advance or make a trip to the doctor’s office.
 It offers an additional access point, which proves to be vital when an onsite or nearsite health center may have restricted access or has closed during a pandemic.

 For Premise, virtual health takes shape in two forms that are complementary and can work together interchangeably:

 - National virtual health enables members to seek care where they are, when they need it, 24/7.
 Providers are licensed in all 50 states (and D.C.), which gives members access to on-demand care – no business hour or geographic restrictions.

 - Local virtual health extends the reach of an onsite or nearsite health center provider team.
 Members can see local providers, those that staff the health center, during normal business hours.
 At Premise, both video and telephonic visits are available.

 A Coordinated Approach

 Virtual health serves as an extension of your onsite or nearsite health centers.
 This means care is tightly coordinated among providers delivering care onsite or through virtual means.
-Providers conducting a virtual visit can see the patient’s full medical record to ensure they have a holistic view of their health.
-The virtual visit is documented in the medical record, so if the patient needs to be referred back to the onsite provider, there are no gaps in the medical history.
+Providers conducting a virtual visit can see the member’s full medical record to ensure they have a holistic view of their health.
+The virtual visit is documented in the medical record, so if the member needs to be referred back to the onsite provider, there are no gaps in the medical history.

 A Seamless Experience